 Malia Herman

 Although I consider myself a Jersey Girl, I did not grow up here.
-My dad was in the military, and after Vietnam, he was transferred to the Kaneohe Marine Corps Base in Hawaii, which is where I was born.
-I did not grow up in the glitzy, resort side, but in the residential part, in a one-story home with three bedrooms and no air-conditioning.
+My dad was in the military, and after Vietnam, he was transferred to the Kaneohe Marine Corps Base in Hawaii, which is where I was born and grew up.

 It was, as it turned out, the perfect place for my non-typical family to make our home.

-My mom is Mexican and of Aztec and Apache native descent who didn’t learn English until grade school.
+My mom is Latina (Mexican and of Aztec and Apache native descent) who didn’t learn English until grade school.
 Since my grandfather was a janitor and my grandmother was a cafeteria worker, my mom worked hard to put herself through community college.
 Her relationship with my dad, who is white and from a middle-class midwestern family, was not widely accepted.
 Having a sister adopted from Korea made our family even more diverse.

 I learned at an early age how to navigate nosey and insensitive questions and make peace with and embrace our differences.